 Atmospheric input and source allocation budgets of nitrogen (oxidised, reduced and total) to the Baltic Sea basins and catchments were computed using the latest version of EMEP/MSC-W model.
 EMEP/MSC-W model is a multi pollutant, three-dimensional Eulerian model which takes into account processes of emission, advection, turbulent diffusion, chemical transformations, wet and dry depositions and inflow of pollutants into the model domain.
 Complete description of the model and its applications is available on the web http://www.emep.int.

-Calculations of atmospheric transport and depositions of nitrogen compounds are performed annually two years in arrears on the basis of emission data officially submitted by Parties to CLRTAP Convention and expert estimates.
+Calculations of atmospheric transport and deposition of nitrogen compounds are performed annually two years in arrears on the basis of emission data officially submitted by Parties to CLRTAP Convention and expert estimates.

-Strength: annually updated information on atmospheric input of oxidized and reduced nitrogen to the Baltic Sea and its sub-basins.
+Strength: annually updated information on atmospheric input of oxidised and reduced nitrogen to the Baltic Sea and its sub-basins.

-The results of the EMEP Unified model are routinely compared with available measurements at EMEP and HELCOM stations.
-The comparison of calculated versus measured data indicates that the model predicts the observed air concentrations of lead and cadmium within the accuracy of approximately 30%.
-Comparison of annual wet deposition based on observations at selected HELCOM stations and calculated by the EMEP model for the period 1995-2006 are shown in Figure 4.
+The results of the EMEP/MSC-W model are routinely compared with available measurements at EMEP and HELCOM stations.
+The comparison of calculated versus measured data indicates that the model predicts the observed air concentrations of nitrogen within the accuracy of approximately 30%.

 8. Further work required:

-Further work is required on reducing uncertainties in emission data and better parameterization of physical processes in the EMEP Unified model.
+Further work is required on reducing uncertainties in emission data and better parameterization of physical processes in the EMEP/MSC-W model.

 For reference purposes, please cite this Baltic Sea environment fact sheet as follows: